Happy Birthday, Lois Lowry, born 20 March 1937.

 - I sit at my desk every day.
 I do the New York Times crossword puzzle.
 I watch the park through my window.
 My CD player plays music, usually classical (at this moment, it’s a violin concerto).
 I sip coffee.
 I type words into my computer.
 I retype them, rearrange them, and delete them, and retype them again and again.
 The phone rings.
 The dog woofs to go out.
 I get up and refill my coffee cup.
 Then I look at the words I’ve written and I rearrange them again.
 Eventually, somehow, a story is put together.
 There isn’t anything magical.
 It’s a lot of hard work, a lot of fun, and a lot of waiting for the words.

-Lois Lowry is an American children’s writer.
+Lois Lowry is an award-winning American children’s writer.
 She began her career as a photographer and a freelance journalist.
 Her first book, A Summer to Die, was published when she was 40.
-She has written more than 30 books for children and published an autobiography.
-Number the Stars in 1989, and The Giver in 1993, were awarded the Newbery Medal.
+She has written more than 50 books for children and published a memoir – Looking Back.
+In 2020 she published a second memoir, On the Horizon.
+Both Number the Stars in 1989, and the Dystopian novel The Giver

 Are you interested in more authors’ birthdays?
 Please click here: Literary Birthday Calendar